guard/guard/README.md

     test/ # or spec/
     README.md

-`Guard::GuardName` (in `lib/guard/guard-name.rb`) must inherit from `Guard::Guard` and should overwrite at least one of the five basic `Guard::Guard` instance methods.
+`Guard::GuardName` (in `lib/guard/guard-name.rb`) must inherit from
+[Guard::Guard](http://rubydoc.info/github/guard/guard/master/Guard/Guard) and should overwrite at least one of the basic `Guard::Guard` task methods.

 Here is an example scaffold for `lib/guard/guard-name.rb`: